 - To overprint process colors that include cyan, magenta, or yellow as well as the specified percentage of black, select Include Blacks with CMY.

 - To overprint spot colors whose process equivalents include the specified percentage of black, select Include Spot Blacks.
-If you are overprinting a spot color that contains process colors as well as the specified percentage of black, select both Include Blacks with CMY and Include Spot Blacks.
+If you are overprinting a spot color in Adobe Illustrator that contains process colors as well as the specified percentage of black, select both Include Blacks with CMY and Include Spot Blacks.